VLoorenDeJong/ProjectProgressApplications/README.md

 * When shifting projects around a negative hour count can be calculated
 * Subtract subproject hours from all projects above

+#### Build notes
+* check the location of the save files in the appsettings.json

+## Portfolio application
+This application is my portfolio you can visit it @ www.victorloorendejong.nl

+### Features
+* Displaying project details
+* Repository of your progress application solutions and runways
+* Displaying the hours per project and catagory
+*